xrick/mypdfchat/claudedocs/design_docs/Three_Layer_Architecture.md

-Project Description:
+# Project Description:
-This is a
+This is a LLM RAG Web Application

 Awesome—let’s shape your architecture around those three layers and the concrete services you listed.
 Below is a crisp, production-oriented blueprint with interfaces, data contracts, flow, and a runnable-ish skeleton you can drop into a repo.

 ---

-# Layered Architecture (LLM Provider → Services → Presentation)
+## Layered Architecture (LLM Provider → Services → Presentation)

-## 0) Overall dependency rule
+### 0) Overall dependency rule

 * **Presentation → Services → LLM Provider**
 * No inward dependency reversal (keep the core clean; use interfaces).